scrapy/scrapy/docs/topics/spiders.rst

 .. class:: Rule(link_extractor, callback=None, cb_kwargs=None, follow=None, process_links=None, process_request=None)

    ``link_extractor`` is a :ref:`Link Extractor <topics-link-extractors>` object which defines how links will be extracted from each crawled page.
+Each produced link will be used to generate a :class:`~scrapy.http.Request` object, which will contain the link's text in its ``meta`` attribute.
+   The link text can be accessed from the callback method though ``response.meta['link_text']``

    ``callback`` is a callable or a string (in which case a method from the spider object with that name will be used) to be called for each link extracted with